 Liability for the stay past the LAD will remain with the SNF in the event the acknowledgement of receipt and delivery of the NOMNC to the member or member's representative is not completed within the same day the NOMNC is received by the SNF from MMO.
 The authorization for the stay through the LAD will remain the same for the facility.
-The member or member's representative may receive a new NOMNC with a new LAD from the SNF to extend the covered services, with no liability to the member or Medical Mutual, in order to allow the member disagree with the termination of services.
+The member or member's representative may receive a new NOMNC with a new LAD from the SNF to extend the covered services, with no liability to the member or Medical Mutual, in order to allow the member adequate time to appeal to the QIO, should the member disagree with the termination of services.